Observational Inference on the Delay Time Distribution of Short Gamma-ray Bursts: Conclusions

 Constraints on the \ac{DTD} is the tip of the iceberg of what can be accomplished given a large sample of compact object binary host galaxies.
-This binary-host sample can enable novel constrains on properties of the compact object binary at birth, and pairing such inference with the physical offsets of short \acp{GRB} with respect to their hosts can help to unveil supernova mechanisms and the strength of kicks that neutron stars receive at formation.
-Pairing this sample with multimessenger \ac{GW} events and the already-existing population of \acp{BNS} in the Milky Way will help to unravel uncertain selection effects and determine the ubiquity of \ac{BNS} mergers as the cause of short \acp{GRB}, all of which we aim to explore in future work.
-Even when multimessenger \ac{BNS} observations surpass the number of host-identified short \acp{GRB}, they will probe a lower redshift regime, and pairing these samples will be paramount for understanding the binary-host connection and its evolution over cosmic time.
+This binary--host sample can enable novel constrains on properties of the compact object binary at birth, and pairing such inference with the physical offsets of short \acp{GRB} with respect to their hosts can help unveil supernova mechanisms and the strength of kicks that neutron stars receive at formation.
+Pairing this sample with multimessenger \ac{GW} events and the already existing population of \acp{BNS} in the Milky Way will help unravel uncertain selection effects and determine the ubiquity of \ac{BNS} mergers as the cause of short \acp{GRB}, all of which we aim to explore in future work.
+Even when multimessenger \ac{BNS} observations surpass the number of host-identified short \acp{GRB}, they will probe a lower redshift regime, and pairing these samples will be paramount for understanding the binary--host connection and its evolution over cosmic time.

 \acknowledgments We thank Jeff Andrews, Gourav Khullar, Joel Leja, and Vicky Kalogera for useful discussions.
 Support for this work and for M.Z. was provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51474.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
 A.E.N. acknowledges support from the Henry Luce Foundation through a Graduate Fellowship in Physics and Astronomy.
 W.F. gratefully acknowledges support by the David and Lucile Packard Foundation, the Alfred P. Sloan Foundation, and the Research Corporation for Science Advancement through Cottrell Scholar Award \#28284.
-D.E.H is supported by NSF grants PHY-2006645 and PHY-2110507, as well as by the Kavli Institute for Cosmological Physics through an endowment from the Kavli Foundation and its founder Fred Kavli.
+D.E.H. is supported by NSF grants PHY-2006645 and PHY-2110507, as well as by the Kavli Institute for Cosmological Physics through an endowment from the Kavli Foundation and its founder Fred Kavli.
 This work was performed in part at the Aspen Center for Physics, which is supported by NSF grant PHY-1607611.

 \software{\texttt{Astropy}~\citep{TheAstropyCollaboration2013,TheAstropyCollaboration2018}; \texttt{Bilby}~\citep{Ashton2019}; \texttt{iPython}~\citep{ipython}; \texttt{Matplotlib}~\citep{matplotlib}; \texttt{NumPy}~\citep{numpy,numpy2}; \texttt{Pandas}~\citep{pandas}; \texttt{Prospector}~\citep{Johnson2021}; \texttt{SciPy}~\citep{scipy}.}